midyer19/MovieLens-EDA/README.md

 # MovieLens-EDA
 ### `Objective:`
-- Explore each dataset and document findings.
+- Explore each dataset and document findings
 - Visualize data using Python
 - Implement the following packages:
   - Pandas – groupby, merging